Publications produced by Philanthropy New Zealand and/or our members that we believe are of interest to the sector.

 The Grantmaker’s Toolkit is a comprehensive guide for anyone who has an interest in getting the best out of their grantmaking.
 The Grantmaker’s Toolkit is full of practical information, worksheets and checklists, personal perspectives, and selected case studies of promising practices to illustrate successful work of grantmakers in the field.

-Members are entitled to a free copy of The Grantmaker’s Toolkit.
+Members are entitled to a free physical copy of The Grantmaker’s Toolkit.
 If you would like additional copies, please contact us at email@example.com

 Emerging Practices in Philanthropy